alexagranov/pretty_pin/README.md

-base34
+pretty_pin
 ======
-base34 is a simple Ruby module for mixing in methods to convert between base10 and base34 numbers.
+pretty_pin is a simple Ruby module for mixing in methods to convert between base10 and base34 numbers.

-Applications of base34 could include, but are not limited to:
+Applications of pretty_pin could include, but are not limited to:
 - gift/promotion/discount/redemption code generation
 - much shorter string representation of long decimal strings, such as a UUID